wp-sms/wp-sms/readme.txt

 = v6.10 - **.05.2024 =
 * Addition: Added variable `%unsubscribe_url%` in Subscriber Notification
 * Improvement: Enhanced CSRF check in the unsubscribe URL for non-logged users
-* Improvement: Ensured compatibility of Opt-in SMS notification with WooCommerce Checkout Block-based system
+* Improvement: Ensured compatibility of Opt-in SMS notification with WooCommerce new checkout block-based
-* Improvement: Improved mobile field handler compatibility with WooCommerce Checkout Block-based system
+* Improvement: Improved mobile field handler compatibility with WooCommerce new checkout block-based
 * Improvement: Fixed and improved issues and styles of the mobile field international flag field
-* Update: Updated Cellsynt integration
+* Update: Updated Cellsynt SMS gateway

 [See changelog for all versions](https://raw.githubusercontent.com/wp-sms/wp-sms/master/CHANGELOG.md).